 The most common reason I have found for sticking waffles is that you haven't used enough non-stick cooking spray.
 Make sure to always generously spray your waffle iron with your preferred cooking spray.
 I spray my waffle iron right away when I plug it in and then I spray again before each new waffle.
 Even though my waffle iron is non-stick, I still spray it.
 Also be sure not to overfill your waffle iron.
 Too much batter will lead to batter stuck everywhere.
 Follow these steps to make the perfect gluten-free waffle.

-We have tried many different gluten free baking flours and find that Bob's Redmill 1 to 1 Gluten Free Flour is a favorite for pancakes and waffles.
+We have tried many different gluten free baking flours and find that Bob's Red Mill 1 to 1 Gluten Free Flour or King Arthur's Measure for Measure are favorites for gluten free baking.
 All gluten free flours offer a different combination of grain alternatives that have been specially blended to work well in place of wheat flour.
-The Bob's gluten free flour has 5 simple ingredients and I find that it produces perfectly fluffy pancakes and waffles that will trick gluten lovers of all ages into thinking they are eating a traditional pancake or waffle.
+These gluten free flour blends don't need any extra added ingredients.
+You can read more about gluten free flour in our gluten free pancakes post.

 Love this recipe?
 We'd love to hear about it!
 Leave us a 5-star ⭐️⭐️⭐️⭐️⭐️ rating at the top of the recipe card!
 We read, respond to and appreciate all of your comments so don't forget to leave a comment below.
 We love hearing feedback from our readers!